chorman0773/blog/posts/2023-08-intro-to-xlang.md

 }
 ```

+A very simple program with a very simple translation - convert the input value to a 32-bit integer, then return it.

 Function parameters are placed on the stack in their appropriate order and are already there when the function begins execution.
 `convert weak int(32)` then pops a value off the stack, in this case `float(64)`, performs a conversion, and pushes the result, in this case `int(32)`.

 `exit 1` then pops 1 value off the stack and "exits" (that is, returns from) the current function with that popped value, which is the return value.

+To show the behaviour of the program, in loose terms, to validate that the lowering is correct, stack type annotations were added to show the state of the stack after each statement.
+These aren't interpreted by the XIR frontend (as they appear in comments), but are provided as a visual guide to show the world as understood by xlang.

 ### test2 - A simple executable program